asudakou/Analyzing_TD-NIRS/README.md

 - Second LMA algorithm uses the changes in moments to determine the changes in optical properties.

-If you use the code (or the data) or find it helpful, please cite:
+If you use the code (or the data) or find it helpful, please cite the above publication.

-"Two-layered blood-lipid phantom and method to determine absorption and oxygenation employing changes in moments of DTOFs"

 FILES INSIDE THE SIX FOLDERS: